dlucarelli/README-Generator/README.md

 ## Contributing

-The application is open source, and avaiable for contributions
+People can freely contribute to this application, or copy and improve themselves

 ## Tests

-The application is run using node and index.js file
+After the application is installed, run the application by entering 'node index.js' in the directory the application is in.
+Answer the prompts as they appear, and you will have a ready to use README.md

 ## Questions

-If you have any questions or issues, you can reach me at the email dylan@dylan.com or check out my github [githubname](https://github.com/githubname/).
+If you have any questions or issues, you can reach me at the email dyllucar@gmail.com or check out my github [dlucarelli](https://github.com/dlucarelli/).